 Prompted by the outcome of collaborative research on biorefining he led, Professor Templer was part of a successful bid to the European Institute for Innovation and Technology to create a Climate Knowledge Innovation Community.
 In 2010 he became the Director of Climate-KIC UK and Director of Education.
 He and his team created a programme of education to inspire climate innovators and entrepreneurs and developed and ran the UK Cleantech Accelerator.
-The education programme has now trained almost 2,000 students in the arts of environmentally sustainable innovation and entrepreneurship.
+The education programme has now trained more than 2,000 students from across the world in the arts of environmentally sustainable innovation and entrepreneurship.
 The accelerator has run continuously since October 2011, graduating over 70 new cleantech businesses that have between them raised over $1bn.
 These businesses are to be found in over 30 countries across the world and include a winner of the Earth Shot Prize, Notpla, and a key part of Octopus Energy called Krakenflex.